1 Muffin tin or cake pan 2 (8×8-inch or 9×9-inch) or 1 (9×13-inch)

 Instructions

-Soak the dates: Place the pitted dates in warm water and let them soak while the teff cooks.
+Soak the dates: Place the pitted dates in warm water and let them soak for 10 minutes.
+Drain, reserving the soaking water if desired.

 Cook the teff: In a small saucepan, combine the teff and 2 cups water.
-Bring to a simmer and cook over low heat for about 15 minutes, or until thick, stirring frequently to prevent sticking.
+Bring to a simmer and cook over low heat for about 15 minutes, or until very thick, stirring frequently to prevent sticking.

 Whisk Dry Ingredients: In a bowl, whisk together the baking powder, baking soda, salt (if using), and cinnamon.
 (Optional: Add ½ teaspoon nutmeg.)
 Whisk until fully combined.